 You can serve these burgers between the bun without adding anything else, but if you just can’t help yourself, go ahead & add lettuce & tomatoes & whatever.
 My family does not because we are savage that way.
 I serve these burgers with tropical fruit salad that my kids like to call Ambrosia.
 It’s not ambrosia, it’s far better, but they have reference to a video game called The Sims where ghosts will come back from the dead just to eat ambrosia & they’ll even choose to stay among the living so they can keep eating it.
 Fair enough.

-It’s just canned tropical fruit from Dole, coconut flakes, mini marshmallows, cool whip & whatever other fruit I’ve got at the time (strawberries, oranges etc).
+This “Ambrosia” is just canned tropical fruit from Dole, coconut flakes, mini marshmallows, cool whip plus whatever other fruit I’ve got at the time (strawberries, oranges etc).

 Now, maybe you can find similar recipes on the internet these days, but this one’s mine.
 I’ve tried to dress it up by using some tips from recipes by gourmet chefs, but frankly, they irritate me with having to make every single little seasoning from scratch, even the bbq sauce.
 No thanks, theirs aren’t as good as mine because the minute they admit they added brown sugar, the health food patrol comes out in full force to harass them… So you never see it in their recipes but it MUST be there, right?

 This is what my non-gourmet TsBurgers look like & these are one of my recipes with a family history to them.
-Now, my kids can make them, Christopher, my stepson actually argues that his are better than mine but whatever.
+Now my kids can make them and Christopher, my stepson, actually argues that his are better than mine but, whatever.
 I’m totally ok with descendants making little upgrades.
 Nobody wants to present a God such as Thor with an outdated dish, so I encourage their creativity in the years to come.

 Variations to the burgers that my son says are good:

 -little plop of butter to the top of the burger while on the grill